evitanegara/Vehicle-Sales-End-to-End-Data-Engineering-Project-using-Azure-Databricks/README.md

 - Regional and branch-level performance
 - Dealer contribution and efficiency analysis

-This reporting layer provides executives and analysts with actionable insights to improve sales strategies and monitor performance across regions.

----

 ## Key Learnings

 - Built a complete data engineering pipeline with Azure Data Factory